-Residents with children are not eligible for the residences governed by this Contract and may apply for accommodation in University student family housing.
+Residences are intended for single-student housing.
+Residents who live with partners and/or children are not eligible for the residences governed by this Contract and may apply for accommodation in University student family housing.

 This contract is important.
 It sets out the contractual agreement between you and the University with respect to accommodation in the Residence Complex.
 You are responsible to read and understand this contract and to seek clarification if you do not understand parts of this contract.
 It defines the policies and regulations governing the offer of housing and the terms and conditions of accepting residence in the Residence Complex that is managed by Residence Services.